thatbudakguy/qg/adventures/city-of-danger.md

 - Ector Brahms cuts a deal to send all of Stojanow Gate's prisoners off to Mulmaster (to be used as "fuel")
 - The out-of-work dockworkers and sailors of Phlan riot
 - Red Wizards are sighted in the cities of the Moonsea, including Phlan
+- Calcey's old friend and mentor from her youth, Cere, is in Mulmaster

 ## NPCs
 - some sort of former colleague of calcey who needs the party to do a QPQ task for them (heist?) to get something